Course Descriptions

 A thorough textual study of "in the beginning."
 The course provides the early history of men and nations, including the establishment of the nation of Israel.
 Emphasis is given to God's creative power and providence in the life of his people.
 (Text course.)

-BIB 112.
+• BIB112.
 The Life of Moses.
 2 hours.
-F., Sp.
+F. SP.

 The study of the books Exodus, Leviticus, Numbers, and Deuteronomy.
 The course begins with the birth and call of Moses as God's lawgiver, including Israel's exodus from Egypt, the Ten Commandments, and the wilderness wanderings, concluding with the death of Moses on Mount Nebo.
 (Text course.)

-BIB 211.
+• BIB211.
 Joshua Judges Ruth.
 2 hours.
 F.

 The history of Israel from its entrance into Canaan until the time of Samuel.
 The books of Joshua, Judges, and Ruth emphasize God's faithfulness despite Israel's repeated failures to maintain their covenant relationship with him.
 (Text course.)

-BIB 212.
+• BIB212.
 The Life of David.
 2 hours.
-Sp.
+SP.

 Exploring the books of 1 and 2 Samuel.
 This course focuses on the kingship of David and its continuing significance.
 The reign of Saul provides introduction, Solomon's conclusion.
 The greater stress is on David's remarkable career as Israel's most beloved king.
 (Text course.)

-BIB 213.
+• BIB213.
 Kings of Israel and Judah.
 2 hours.
-Offered On Sufficient Demand.

 A study of the books of Kings, Chronicles, Ezra, Nehemiah, and Esther.
 Beginning with the rebellion under Jeroboam, this course addresses the two kingdoms of Israel and Judah and the exilic and post-exilic periods.
 Outstanding characters include the prophets, Elijah and Elisha, prominent righteous kings of Judah, and the leaders in post-exilic restoration, Ezra and Nehemiah.
 (Text course.)

-BIB 310.
+• BIB310.
 Prophets I. 2 hours.
-F. Even years.
+F.

 Selections from the writings of the pre-exilic prophets: Isaiah, Jeremiah, Amos, Hosea, Micah, Jonah, and Nahum.
 Major prophetic themes are emphasized along with the study of the nature and work of the prophets.
 (Text course.)

-BIB 311.
+• BIB311.
 Prophets II.
 2 hours.
-Sp.
-Odd years.
+SP.

 Studies from the writings of the exilic and post-exilic prophets: Ezekiel, Daniel, Joel, Obadiah, Zephaniah, Habakkuk, Haggai, Zechariah, and Malachi.
 Major prophetic themes are emphasized along with the study of the life and the times of the prophets.
 (Text course.)

-BIB 410.
+• BIB410.
 Critical Introduction to Old Testament.
 (W) 3 hours.
 F.

 The origin, authorship, outline, and religious values of Old Testament books.
 Thorough study is made of critical problems concerning the Pentateuch, Isaiah, and Daniel.
 Some attention is given to general introduction to the Old Testament.
 This course includes a significant writing component.

-BIB 412.
+• BIB412.
 Psalms and Wisdom Literature.
 2 hours.
-Sp.
+SP.

 Selected portions of the poetical literature of the Old Testament.
 Attention is given to the moral and religious values to be gained from the study of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon.
 (Text course.)